Sofia Alexander: Other work

 Alexander worked as a storyboarder on another animated series, Infinity Train, which aired 2019 to 2020.
 She storyboarded five episodes.
 (Note: Specifically "The Map Car", "The Past Car", "The Unfinished Car", "The Crystal Car" and "The Grid Car") She also worked as a concept artist for Disney Imagineering and their division of theme park design.
 In 2019 she was a storyboarder for the film Invader Zim: Enter the Florpus.
 She described working with the crew of Infinity Train as a full-time storyboard artist as a "pleasure" and said that story of the animated series is "beautiful" while saying her experience storyboarding on the show helped her with boarding for Onyx Equinox.

 In August 2020, Alexander appeared at a panel about women in animation, alongside Rebecca Sugar and Julia Pott, among other creatives, at the Pixelatl Festival in Mexico.

 In October 2020, Alexander signed a petition calling for better Latinx representation in Hollywood.

 In March 2021, she appeared at a virtual event for South by Southwest on "animating resilience."
-She also was noted as serving as a mentor for the Women in Animation's Storyboard Workshop in 2019, the Native American TV Writer's Lab in 2020, and attending various workshops so she can promote and teach "the new generation of Native American artists."
+She described the animation progress as like "Christmas every day" with new aspects every day, and said that the editing process can be like a "game of telephone."